munchiezone/munchiezone.github.io/index.md

 # About Munchie Zone

 [Munchie Zone](https://github.com/munchiezone) is a [meteor application hosted on Galaxy](http://munchiezone.meteorapp.com/) which allows users to combine food orders in order to avoid expensive delivery charges.
-Users are also able to set dietary restrictions while searching through orders, and can also be pinged on their phone whenever a new order with their favorite food or restaurant is involved.
+Users are also able to set their favorite restaurants and sort current orders by restaurants in order to find the perfect meal.
 Anyone with a University of Hawaii account is able to access this product after logging in.
 The application can be viewed [here](http://munchiezone.meteorapp.com/).

 # User Guide
 First the user is brought to the landing page, which introduces the website and prompts the user to log in at the bottom of the page.